Adaptive Reinforcement Learning for Unobservable Random Delays: Evaluation Details

 \subsection{Hyperparameters and Neural Network Structure}

-Hyperparameters used for training the policy $\pi_\theta$ and the critic $Q_\phi$ in ACDA follow the common learning rates used for SAC, and is therefore shared between SAC, BPQL, and ACDA.
-We show these together with the model hyperparameters used for ACDA in Tables \hyperref[tab:all-hyperparameters]{3(a)} and \hyperref[tab:all-hyperparameters]{3(b)}.
+Hyperparameters used for training the policy $\pi_\theta$ and the critic $Q_\phi$ in ACDA follow the common learning rates used for SAC, and are therefore shared between SAC, BPQL, and ACDA.
+We show these together with the model hyperparameters used for ACDA in Tables \hyperref[tab:all-hyperparameters]{\ref*{tab:all-hyperparameters}(a)} and \hyperref[tab:all-hyperparameters]{\ref*{tab:all-hyperparameters}(b)}.
 The hyperparameters for the model share the same replay size and batch size.
 We use slightly different parameters for the model when learning the dynamics on the 2D environments (\texttt{HalfCheetah-v4}, \texttt{Hopper-v4}, and \texttt{Walker2d-v4}) and the 3D environments (\texttt{Ant-v4} and \texttt{Humanoid-v4}).

 The $\pi_\theta$, $Q_\phi$, and $\IdrlEmbed_\omega$ networks are all implemented as MLPs with 2 hidden layers of dimension 256 each.
-The policy output the mean and standard deviation of a gaussian distribution, which is put through tanh and scaled to exactly cover the action space.
-The $\IdrlEmit_\omega$ network consists of 2 common layers of dimension 256 each, with additional "head" layers of dimension 256 each for outputting the mean and standard deviation of a gaussian distribution.
+The policy outputs the mean and standard deviation of a Gaussian distribution, which is put through tanh and scaled to exactly cover the action space.
+The $\IdrlEmit_\omega$ network consists of 2 common layers of dimension 256 each, with additional "head" layers of dimension 256 each for outputting the mean and standard deviation of a Gaussian distribution.

-Both MLPs in the model make use of a clipped version of SiLU \cite{art:2016:gelu} as its activation function, where $\text{ClipSiLU}(x)~=~\text{SiLU}(\max(-20,x))$.
+Both MLPs ($\IdrlEmbed_\omega$ and $\IdrlEmit_\omega$) in the model make use of a clipped version of SiLU \citep{art:2016:gelu} as their activation function, where $\text{ClipSiLU}(x)~=~\text{SiLU}(\max(-20,x))$.
 We found that the use of ClipSiLU significantly improved the model performance.
 Earlier experiments with models using ReLU activation did not manage to achieve good performance when used with ACDA.

-The angle clamping mentioned in Table \hyperref[tab:all-hyperparameters]{3(b)} constrains all components of the state space that represent an angle to reside in the range $[-\pi,\pi)$.
+The angle clamping mentioned in Table \hyperref[tab:all-hyperparameters]{\ref*{tab:all-hyperparameters}(b)} constrains all components of the state space that represent an angle to reside in the range $[-\pi,\pi)$.
 We only apply this to 2D environments.